 \subsection{Structure of Global Strings}

 The possibility of non-trivial windings about the circular vacuum topology leads to the existence of vortex solutions in two dimensions or line-like global strings in three dimensions.
-To find the initial field configuration for strings, we postulate the static \textit{ansatz} solution to the equations (\ref{EL})
+To find the initial field configuration for strings, we postulate the static \textit{ansatz} solution to (\ref{EL})

-where $n$ is the topological winding number and $\phi = |\varphi|$.
-This radial ansatz can be substituted into the static Euler-Lagrange equation (\ref{EL}) to yield an ordinary differential equation for $\phi(r)$:
+where $\phi = |\varphi|$ and $n_w$ is the topological winding number (an integer).
+This radial \textit{ansatz} can be substituted into the static part of the Euler-Lagrange equations (\ref{EL}) to yield an ordinary differential equation for $\phi(r)$

-subject to the boundary conditions $\phi(0)=0$ at the string core and $\phi(r)\rightarrow 1$ far away $r\rightarrow \infty$.
-The radial equation (\ref{radialeqn}) can be solved numerically to obtain the string cross-section or profile $\phi(r)$ which is plotted in Figure \ref{StringCrossSection} for the single winding $n 1$ string.
-This simple solution is essential for creating global string initial conditions, but it also allows us to infer many of their properties, including the width of the string core defined to be
+subject to the boundary conditions $\phi(0)=0$ at the string core and $\phi(r)\rightarrow \eta$ as $r\rightarrow \infty$.
+The radial equation (\ref{radialeqn}) can be solved numerically to obtain the string cross-section $\phi(r)$, plotted in Figure \ref{StringCrossSection} for the single winding $n_w=1$ string.
+This simple solution allows us to infer the width of the string core, defined to be

-where $m_H^{-1}$ is the Compton wavelength of the massive particle.
-As can be seen from Figure \ref{StringCrossSection}, the actual radius of the string core is larger than this with the `half width' given by $\delta_{1/2}=1.35\,\delta$ where $\phi=0.5$ (while we have $1.68\,\delta$ using the same criteria with the energy density).
-Note that we usually perform a rescaling to set $\eta=1$ (through $\phi \rightarrow \phi/\eta$ and $r\rightarrow \eta r$), but we choose to retain $\lambda$ as a free parameter to modify the string width.
+where $m_H^{-1}$ is the Compton wavelength of the massive particle (see Section \ref{masslessmassive} for further discussion).
+As can be seen from Figure \ref{StringCrossSection}, the `half width' of the string core is larger than this, given by $\delta_{1/2}=1.35\,\delta$ where $\phi=0.5$ (or $1.68\,\delta$ using the same criteria with the energy density).
+In subsequent calculations, we perform a rescaling to set $\eta=1$ (using $\phi \rightarrow \phi/\eta$ and $r\rightarrow \eta r$), but retain $\lambda$ as a free parameter to modify the string width.